-In Georgia, we discovered a corner of Europe as glorious as the Alps yet far less known, on this unusual adventure in the Republic of Georgia.
+In this unusual adventure in the Republic of Georgia, we discovered a corner of Europe as glorious as the Alps yet far less known.
 The North Caucasus Mountains are the centerpiece of this small country, rising above 16,000 feet in a 750-mile serrated line between the Black and Caspian seas.
 Along this historical and geographic divide between Europe and Asia, we find remarkable biodiversity, some of the world’s oldest vineyards, and an ancient culture steeped in tradition.
-Georgia’s people are as captivating as it peaks, welcoming visitors with poetry, song, and hospitality that will steal your heart.
+Georgia’s people are as captivating as it peaks, welcoming visitors with poetry, songs, and hospitality that will steal your heart.

 The participants were tested on practical ways of surviving in the wild.
-They learned how to choose a route by its complexity, handles it depending on weather conditions and how to build fires, put up tents, and find the place to camp, cook easy but nutritious meals, use a compass, map, GPS, and more.
-This experience helps individuals work well as team members as they have to collaborate to overcome extreme conditions and at the same time to relax and enjoy nature.
+They learnt how to choose a route by its complexity, handle it depending on weather conditions.
+They learnt how to build fires, put up tents, find the place to camp, cook easy but nutritious meals, use a compass, map, GPS, and so much more.
+This experience helps individuals work well as team members, as they have to cooperate to overcome extreme conditions and at the same time, relax and enjoy nature.